When God Looked Like a Snowman

 But in the middle of that confusion, one thing stayed steady:

-I still sensed a particular kind of love — a presence beyond me — and I trusted it.
+I still sensed a particular kind of love — a presence beyond me — and I trusted in it.

 And that simple trust in God’s love has never really left me.